silviomcandido/interIsoFoamEHD/taylor-cone-jet-EHD/README.md

-# TaylorConeJet
+# Taylor Cone Jet EHD
-Automated script using .m4 files to generate a 2D axis-symmetric or Full 3D simulation of a Taylor Cone Jet
+Automated script using .m4 files to generate a 2D axis-symmetric (one ore more stages of acceleration) or Full 3D simulation of a Taylor Cone Jet

 Overview
 ========